tldmbruno/tldmbruno/README.md

 - ULTRAKILL: maybe the best single player FPS ever made.
 I love you Hakita, never change.
 - Valorant: Shorty-Omen main.

-## 💾 Some of my tech knowledge
+## 💾 Tech Knowledge
-- C and C++
-- Java and C#
+- GNU/Linux
 - GDScript
-- GNU/Linux
 - HTML/CSS
-- PHP
-- Javascript
-- SQL

-The list will grow the moment I remember the remaining of it.
+Currently learning C#

 ## 💪 Some quotes/advice I find useful
 > As a man you need to realize that you are responsible to everything good and bad that happens to you.